mishra1010/Sigma-Web-Dev-Course/README.md

 Id is also used for linking by using #id in the URL

 ## Day 10 - Audio, Video and Media in HTML
+video src = "video.mp4" controls autoplay
+autoplay,muted,loop, poster or thumbnail are some of the controls for video Audio also has the same set of controls
+Preload - none, auto,meta
+svg image
+iframe

+## Day 11 - Semantic tags in HTML
+Important for SEO